serhii-pitenko-dev/AiSandbox/README.md

 ﻿Map
 In the domain map coordinates X and Y started from 0 at the bottom-left corner.
-MapLayoutResponse returns coordinates where Y starts from 0 at the top-left corner.
 For calculating console map coordinates Y should be reverted.
 Example for 5x5 map:
 ```